We love our keto coffee creamers because even though keto is sugar free you can still enjoy a rich, creamy, and sweet coffee without the carbs.

 Most coffee creamers are high in sugar and processed ingredients like Vegetable Oil, Dipotassium Phosphate, Natural and Artificial Flavor, Cellulose Gel, Cellulose Gum, Carrageenan.
 Store-bought creams, also can be full of sugar and unnecessary thickening agents, so why not make your own at home!

 One serving of Coffee Mate comes in at 5g of net carbs, all from sugar.
 A few tablespoons of creamer can put you at 15g of carbs before you’ve even had your breakfast, which is why we don’t recommend standard coffee creamer on a keto diet.
 Opt for homemade keto coffee creamer like the recipe below, or stick to heavy whipping cream and liquid stevia.
+Even half and half isn’t the best option on keto.

 What Can I Put in my Coffee on Keto?